rschuitema/zeppelin/README.md

 ![workflow status](https://github.com/rschuitema/zeppelin/actions/workflows/arduino.yml/badge.svg)

 This project is about a steampunk railway flying around with a zeppelin.
-The railway consists of figure 8 loop and a U shuttle track.
+The railway consists of figure 8 loop and a shuttle track.

 ## Operation
 The shuttle track and the figure 8 share a common rail.
 Therefor the trains on the shuttle track and the figure 8 loop cannot run simultaneuosly.